-In this article, we look at the symptoms, causes, diagnosis, and treatment of hypokalemia, as well as the outlook for people with low potassium levels.
+In this article, we look at the symptoms, causes, diagnosis, and treatment of hypokalemia.
+We also discuss the outlook for people with low potassium levels.

 - muscle weakness that can result in paralysis